RuinedPenguin/SMAI-IIITH-Project-Lenet/README.md

     └── README.md
 -----------
 </br>
 In the above structure, the source code is found in the 'src' directory.The scripts folder in this directory consists of code related to layers, Lenet-5 and RBF weights inititialisation.
-The noteobooks folder has Lenet.ipynb which has code for training, testing and analysis.
+The notebooks folder has Lenet.ipynb which has code for training, testing and analysis.
 </br>
 </br>